CryptoExplor/Circle-Faucet/README.md

 - Verify you copied the entire key

 **2. "Rate limit exceeded"**
-- Wait 24 hours for the limit to reset
+- Default faucet: Wait 24 hours or try a different wallet
-- Use a different API key
+- Own key mode: You've hit Circle's per-key limit (5-10 claims/day)
-- Try a different wallet address
+- Solution: Use multiple API keys or wait for reset

 **3. "Password incorrect"**
 - Verify your password hash is correct